ArtPoon/slides/markdown/fields2025.md

 # Adding recombination

+1. Assume $B$ breakpoints are distributed uniformly at random across the alignment.
+2. Assign the simulated tree to the leftmost interval.
-* Given $B$ breakpoints distr, we progressively apply subtree-prune-regraft (SPR) operations to the input tree
+3. At each breakpoint, apply a subtree-prune-regraft (SPR) operation to a random point in the preceding tree.
+  * This assumes that parental lineages are always sampled!
+4. Simulate alignments for every tree.
+5. Combine intervals to generate the recombinant alignment.

+---

 ---